MHVali/Noise-Substitution-in-Vector-Quantization/README.md

 `pip install matplotlib==3.6`

 The requirements to use this repository is not that much strict, becuase the functions used in the code are so basic such that they also work with higher Python, PyTorch and Numpy versions.

-# **Contents of this repository**

-- `NSVQ.py`: contains the main class of Noise Substitution in Vector Quantization (NSVQ)
-- `train.py`: an example showing how to use and optimize NSVQ to learn a Normal distribution
-- `plot_training_logs.py`: plots the training logs (which was saved druring execution of "train.py") in a pdf file

-Due to some limitations of TensorBoard, we prefered our own custom logging function (plot_training_logs.py).

 # **Important: Codebook Replacement**